Musselburgh [1st] (1846-1847)

 Note: text in square brackets is added for clarity and was not part of the location's name.

 The station was about a mile south of Musselburgh itself.
-A more suited station, Musselburgh [2nd], opened in 1847.
+A more suitably sited station, Musselburgh [2nd], opened in 1847.

 The goods yard was on the north side, approached by a long reversing spur leading off the eastbound platform.
 A long siding also existed on the south side, approached from Monktonhall Junction.